Mistralys/HTML_QuickForm2/README.md

 # HTML_QuickForm2 - Mistralys fork

-This fork focuses on quality of life improvements, as well as performance enhancements when working with large forms, or many parallel forms.
+This fork focuses on quality of life improvements, as well as performance enhancements when working with large forms or many parallel forms.
+It also aims to make the package evolve to leverage the new PHP language features.

 ## Composer compatible